arkiix/ToasterRSACTFTool/README.md

 # ToasterRSATool

-A tool for working with RSA, can encrypt, decrypt, recover the private key by exploiting attacks.
+Tool to work with the RSA encryption algorithm encrypts, decrypts, recovers the private key by exploiting attacks.

 # Usage